Presidential candidate Bernie Sanders speaks at Fresno City College

-FRESNO, California (KSEE) – Presidential candidate and senator Bernie Sanders is in Fresno Friday for the first stop of his three-day campaign tour in California.
+FRESNO, California (KGPE) – Presidential candidate and senator Bernie Sanders is in Fresno Friday for the first stop of his three-day campaign tour in California.

 Last month, Sen. Sanders canceled his Fresno visit after suffering a heart attack.